mkuo005/LET-LP-Scheduler/README.md

 ## Usage
 * Step 0 - Make sure python3 and Gurobi or LPSolve is in the system PATH variable
-* Step 1 - Make sure LetSyncrhonise framework is running on a browser
+* Step 1 - Make sure LetSynchronise framework is running on a browser
 * Step 2 (Gurobi) - `python3 main.py`
   * Step 2a (LpSolve) - `python3 main.py -lpsolve`
 * Step 3 - In the Analyse tab of LetSynchronise framework choose Scheduler `No Scheduling (Identity)` and Goal `ILP-based Schedule Optimizer`